Documentation Index

 log_level | string | "info" | Log verbosity: debug, info, warn, error.
 Can be overridden by ENTIRE_LOG_LEVEL env var.
 Set to debug to enable performance traces. |

-telemetry | boolean | null | Send anonymous usage analytics. null = not asked yet (will prompt), true = opted in, false = opted out |
+telemetry | boolean | null | Send anonymous usage analytics to PostHog (command name, agent, OS, flag names — never values). null = not asked yet (will prompt), true = opted in, false = opted out.
+See Security & Privacy → Telemetry and analytics for what’s captured and opt-out paths. |

 strategy_options | object | {} | Additional configuration options (see Strategy Options below) |